FusionReactor and Your ColdFusion Queries

-There’s multiple reasons why database queries can be a choke point for your application:
+There are multiple reasons why database queries can be a chokepoint for your application:

-Being that database activity is such an important part of performance, it’s no surprise FusionReactor has specific reporting tools focused on just that area.
-In this post I’m going to share what that looks like and share some examples of the kind of reports you can find.
+Being that database activity is such an important part of the performance, it’s no surprise FusionReactor has specific reporting tools focused on just that area.
+In this post, I’m going to share what that looks like and share some examples of the kind of reports you can find.

 In my last post, I explained that JDBC stands for Java Database Connectivity.
 Any time you use a

 cfquery tag (or

 queryExecute function), you’re making use of JDBC to allow your ColdFusion templates to speak to a database.
 Within FusionReactor, you’ll want to start with the JDBC icon on the left:

 Under here you’ve got a variety of options:

 - JDBC Activity – i.e. what’s going on right now.

 - JDBC Error History – past query errors.

 - Activity Graph and Time Graph – a “live” graphical report of JDBC activity.